Yodagost45/JonathanBlog/README.md

 Goal page
 Each goal has a title, details, deadlines, reward for completion, and a penalty when time runs out.
+Point system for goals?

 Login, sign up are self explanatory.
 Needs a forgotten password page and such.